+Members of Oregon’s 9 federally recognized tribes speak of being in this area from time immemorial.
+Village sites and traditional ways are known to date back thousands of years.
 Tribal governments are separate and unique sovereign nations with powers to protect the health, safety and welfare of their enrolled members and to govern their lands.
 This tribal sovereignty predates the existence of the U.S. government and the state of Oregon.
-The members residing in Oregon are citizens of their tribes, citizens of Oregon and, since 1924, citizens of the United States of America.
+Members residing in Oregon are citizens of their tribes, citizens of Oregon and, since 1924, citizens of the United States of America.

 The U.S. Department of the Interior, Bureau of Indian Affairs, oversees tribal interests and administers the federal government’s trust obligations.
 At times, the federal government has been supportive of tribal self-determination and, in other periods, has adopted policies and passed legislation having a negative impact on the ability of tribes to govern as sovereigns.
 “Termination,” one such policy in the 1950s, was an attempt to sever federal trusteeship and support for tribal sovereignty.
 Of the 109 tribes and bands terminated nationwide, 62 were in Oregon.
 In 1975, the federal government recognized the failure of its termination policy and passed the Indian Self Determination and Education Assistance Act and, later, the Tribal Self-Governance Act.

-Another three federally recognized tribal governments exist in Oregon: the Confederated Tribes of Warm Springs (Treaty of 1855), the Confederated Tribes of Umatilla (Treaty of 1855) and the Burns Paiute Tribe (1972 Executive Order).
-Fort McDermitt Paiute Shoshone Tribe is a federally-recognized tribe with reservation lands straddling Oregon and Nevada but the tribe’s population center is in Nevada.
+Fort McDermitt Paiute Shoshone Tribe is a federally-recognized tribe with reservation lands straddling Oregon and Nevada, but the tribe’s population center is in Nevada.
 Celilo Village is a federally-recognized tribal entity near The Dalles, jointly administered by the Confederated Tribes of Warm Springs, the Confederated Tribes of Umatilla and the Yakama Indian Nation (Washington).